Information

 • Think about who you would like to write you a letter of recommendation.
 Select at least one core subject-area teacher.

-• Complete the FAFSA in early October.
+• Complete the Federal Student Aid (FAFSA) in early October.

 • Apply for scholarships.
 Visit the Counseling office or the listing on our website.